pndni/Charge_GM_WM_Properties_Pipeline/README.md

 However, in most cases each diffusion weighted image uses the same phase encoding direction and acquisition time, in which case the acquisition time is [irrelevent](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A2=FSL;aee0425b.1708).
-For these cases, you can simply tell the pipeline whether the phase encoding is in the x, y, or z direction.
-This is done by passing i, j, or k to the `-p` argument, respectively.
+For these cases, you can simply tell the pipeline whether the phase encoding is in the x or y direction.
+This is done by passing i or j to the `-p` argument, respectively.
 For example, if the encoding is in the y direction:
 ```bash
    singularity run \
    --bind "$indir":/mnt/indir:ro \